Is Sunscreen Dangerous? What You MUST Know About Choosing a Safe Sunscreen...Plus a DIY Recipe

 I've tried out this sunscreen, and you really don't need to use very much.
 A little goes a very long way.
 It IS free of parabens (BAD), phthalates (BAD), and artificial fragrances (BAD).
 It's also made with a UVA/UVB blocker (zinc oxide) instead of the EXTREMELY dangerous oxybenzone, which is in most chemical sunscreens.

 They also do not test on animals (something that is VERY important to me), and they use vegan formulas for the ingredients that are created in a lab.
 Also, it should be noted that Block Island Sunscreen made The Environmental Working Group's (EWG) Best Beach and Sport Sunscreen for the third year in a row.
-To me, that helps it rate as a pretty good product!
+To me, that helps it rate as a good sunscreen product.

 How Does Block Island Sunscreen Work and Feel?

 Well, I think it's GREAT!
 It goes on very smoothly, leaving a finish.
-The zinc oxide (white) part of this cream blends well with the other ingredients, making it fairly translucent on your skin.
+The zinc oxide (white) part of this cream blends well with the other ingredients, making it fairly translucent on your skin, but you do need to rub it in well.
 You DO NOT need very much of this sunscreen!
 Truly, a very little goes a LONG way!
 It smells good, too!

 If you have children or care about what you put on your largest organ that soaks everything into your body (your skin), then this is a great sunscreen in which to invest.